trevorjdobson/seattle-201n9/class-05-images-color-text/lab/README.md

 ---
 ### Stretch Goal

-After you complete all 5 problems and have all tests passing, try putting the content of the return messages into the DOM, using the `<p>` tags that follow the corresponding `<h2>` tags with the function name in them, as was demoed in class.
+After you complete all 5 problems and have all tests passing, try putting the content of the return messages into the DOM, using the `<p>` tags that follow the corresponding `<h2>` tags with the function name in them.